finkusuma-dev/fem-recipe-page/README.md

 - https://discord.com/channels/824970620529279006/1339214865243312128/1339227042784481290 - Grace Snow's feedback on discord about the same challenge.
 - https://stackoverflow.com/questions/8900571/two-column-table-or-dl - Simple guide to choose whether to use two columns table or description list.
 - https://www.w3.org/WAI/tutorials/tables/, https://www.w3.org/WAI/EO/Drafts/tutorials/tables/scope/ - W3C tutorial on scope of headers.
+- https://css-tricks.com/everything-you-need-to-know-about-the-gap-after-the-list-marker/ - Unicode characters that can be used as a custom list marker.

 ---